viviandotdev/ObsidianVault/+ Encounters/Untitled.md

 4. Do know how to ride bikes?
 5. What time of year is it? is it going on now?

+3. ex.
+I went to korea?
+	1. do you live in korea?
+	2. how long have you lived there?
+	3. do your parents live there?
+	4.

 Make people feel better

 Goals